rsksmart/devportal-1.0/content/rsk-devportal/guides/starter-kits/hackathon-starter.md

 description: "This guide provides essential setup instructions for Rootstock development, including hardware and key software installations."
 ---

-The hackathon starter kit guide details the necessary hardware and software requirements for developing on the Rootstock blockchain.
-It includes setup instructions for essential tools such as Node.js, Hardhat, and RSKj, ensuring developers have a clear path to prepare their environment for Rootstock projects, whether for local development, testing, or for deployment.
+The hackathon starter kit guide details the necessary tools and resources for developing on the Rootstock blockchain.
+It includes setup instructions for essential Dev tools such as Hardhat, and RSKj, wallets, ensuring developers have a clear path to prepare their environment for developing on Rootstock, whether for local development, testing, or for deployment.

 ## Hardware Requirements